pinheadhr222/blend-inteview/README.md

 UI/Feature modules contain all the ui components, including view models, views, fragments and activities
 - feature/album - ui features associated with albums.
 This includes the detail view for albums
 - feature/search - Search functionality.
 This module contains all the component and ui code for getting the user input and displaying the search result
+- feature/ui - Base ui module to hold shared model for all feature modules
 - app - Top level application.
 This module contains the initialization of the dependency graph

 ## Third Party Libraries